 H.Essers is a pioneer in worldwide synchromodal transport.
 By combining road, rail and water transport in an intelligent and dynamic way, we reduce the environmental impact, shorten transit times and lower the cost price of our customers’ supply chains based on their specific needs.
-All of this with secure and compliant solutions for various cargo types, including temperature-controlled, high-value goods, pharmaceuticals and ADR goods.
+All of this with secure and compliant solutions for various cargo types, including temperature-controlled, high-value goods, healthcare products and ADR goods.

 What is synchromodality?

 Synchromodality is the efficient use of various modes of transport – road, rail, inland waterway, shortsea, ocean freight and air freight – along or combined, with a view to offering an optimal, flexible, sustainable and integrated supply chain solution for clients.
 It is a dynamic and proactive way to optimise the flow of goods.
 The combination of transport modes can vary depending on the goal (reducing costs, CO2 emissions or lead times).
 Real-time changes can be made throughout the transport process to ensure the optimum transport solution.

 What are the benefits of synchromodal transport?